pipliz/cpuvox/README.md

 # Documentation/hints/general stuff about this project:

+- Made in Unity 2019.3.4f1, but any 2019.3 or future 2019.4 will probably load it without issues
 - The main segment setup code is in Assets/Code/RenderManager.cs
 - The main raybuffer rendering code is in Assets/Code/Rendering/DrawSegmentRayJob.cs
 - The raybuffer texture is divided into smaller textures and assembled into a full texture because of 2 reasons: